New state law prevents animal abuse offenders from owning pets

 “We need to make sure that our animals are taken care of.
 We’re not going to tolerate any type of animal abuse,” Shaheen said.

-Quintanilla says this law will not only help animals but prevent convicted criminals reoffend.
+Quintanilla says this law will not only help animals but also prevent convicted criminals from reoffending.

 “If somebody has a callous indifference and complete lack of empathy for any living creature, that’s a danger for people as well,” Quintanilla said.